 I am naturally an introvert and find social interactions to be at the very end of my priority list.
 The reality of moving abroad is that it requires this.
-Going on interviews, getting to know colleagues, attending meet-up events or even trying to communicate with your in laws!
+Going on interviews, getting to know colleagues, attending meet-up events or even trying to communicate with your in-laws!
 However, interacting with others has helped me settle back in much easier.
 When I first moved to Paris it was nice getting to know the rest of my classmates.
 We really bonded over the struggle of being in Paris as an international, the bureaucratic process and keeping up in our classes.
-This truly made transitioning process more tolerable knowing that I wasn’t alone.
+This truly made the moving process more tolerable knowing that I wasn’t alone.

 5. Explore your surroundings